-Table 2.
-Summary Commercial and Industrial Pilots Name Goals and Scope Duration 2020 Budget 2020 Savings 1 Pathway to Zero Energy Buildings To advance interest in Zero Energy Buildings in Rhode Island with education and awareness, training and marketing and launching two new Zero Energy Building (ZEB) pilot projects in the 2019-2020 timeframe and test zero energy design, operation and collect customer feedback from building owner, designer and occupants.
-The goal is to inform the design of a Zero Energy Building Program in 2021-2023 2018-2020 \$106,629 Not determined 2.
-Gas DR Pilot Reduce gas consumption with large commercial customers during the winter season, with an expanded gas demand response offering in conjunction with existing peak period demand response offering offered in the winter of 2019-2020 and 2020-2021 2019 - 2020 and 2020- 2021 winter \$1,234,0 15 42.5 DTherms hourly peak reduction (2019-2020) 78.5 DTherms hourly peak reduction (2020-2021 winter)
+Table 4.
+Summary Commercial and Industrial Pilots Name Goals and Scope Duration 2020 Budget 2020 Savings 1 Pathway to Zero Energy Buildings To advance interest in Zero Energy Buildings in Rhode Island with education and awareness, training and marketing and launching two new Zero Energy Building (ZEB) pilot projects in the 2019-2020 timeframe and test zero energy design, operation and collect 2018- 2020 \$106,629 Not determined customer feedback from building owner, designer and occupants.
+The goal is to inform the design of a a.
+Pathway to Zero Energy Buildings

-The Narragansett Electric Company

-d/b/a National Grid

-Docket No. XXXX
+The Narragansett Electric Company d/b/a National Grid Docket No. XXXX Attachment 8 Page 8 of 29

-Attachment 8

-Page 7 of 25